Last updated on March 19th, 2019

 It is important that you file for divorce in Virginia in the proper courthouse so that your case can be decided quickly and appropriately.
-In Virginia, the circuit courts are the starting places for divorce cases.
-There are a few requirements you must follow:

 - At least one spouse must have lived in Virginia for six months before either spouse can file for divorce in the state.